 Erection Problems (Erectile Dysfunction) - Treatment Overview

-- Getting counseling if a psychological cause is
+- Trying counseling if a psychological cause is suspected.

 - Trying a vacuum device.

 Erection Problems: Should I Try Injection Treatments?

 PDE-5 inhibitors have relatively few side effects.
 But they can be dangerous in certain men.
 If you are taking nitrate-containing medicines, such as nitroglycerin, you cannot use sildenafil (for example, Viagra), tadalafil (for example, Cialis), or vardenafil (for example, Levitra).

 You also should not take certain alpha-blockers-used to lower blood pressure and to treat an enlarged prostate gland-with these medicines.
 There is a risk of a dangerous drop in blood pressure.
 Check with your doctor to see whether you can take PDE-5 inhibitors with your alpha-blocker.